 Last year, while repairing the dock at his lakefront home, Amos’ back gave out and searing pain overwhelmed him.
 He had trouble walking.
 Yardwork or other projects became very difficult, if not impossible.

-Desperate for relief, Amos, turned to Eskioglu, whose team included Back and orthopedic surgeon Dr. Anthony Kwon.
+Desperate for relief, Amos, turned to a team that included Back and orthopedic surgeon Dr. Anthony Kwon.
 They used minimally invasive surgery to straighten a curve (scoliosis) in Amos' spine and replace the deteriorated disks that were causing his pain.

 The new approach relied on smaller incisions, minimizing damage to nearby muscle so there are fewer side effects and less pain.
 That meant a shorter hospital stay and a speedier recovery for Amos, who is a member of the Novant Health board of trustees.